maalvarez/FS591_Final-Project/README.md

 * BlastKoala results
 * TIGRFam Info.
 You can donwload this file :[TIGRFAMs_improvements_2018-10-11.tsv](https://ftp.ncbi.nlm.nih.gov/hmm/TIGRFAMs/TIGRFAMs_improvements_2018-10-11.tsv)

-In the Spreedsheet file downloaded from RAST you can add more columns and copy the results of each analysis usin the function `vlookup`, as showed in class.
+In the excel file downloaded from RAST you can add more columns and copy the results of each analysis usin the function `vlookup`, as showed in class.

 Once you have all of the results organized in columns save your file as .csv and copy it to your folder in the cluster "/depot/lindems-class/peptide/SANGER/<organism name>"